How to locate your immunization/vaccination records

 - Check with previous employers (including the military) that may have required immunizations/vaccinations;

-- Check with your doctor (immunization/vaccination records are maintained at doctors’ offices for a limited number of years);
+- Check with your doctor (immunization records are kept at doctors’ offices for a limited number of years);

 - Contact your state’s health department.
 Some states have registries that include adult immunizations/vaccinations.